MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

 Among many other areas of the psychology of language, I am particularly interested in understanding how we communicate meaning in social life.
 I am curious to know in depth about the relation between language and general human cognition, and about how these faculties aid each other in their development.

+While exploring the area of pragmatic acquisition, I came across some fascinating concepts such as the Theory-Theory in the theory of mind studies, and the concept belief revision formulated by the Rational Constructivists.
+These ideas brought me closer to the world of human reasoning and social cognition.

 I have experience working with preschool children and adults.
 So far, I have worked only using behavioral experiments.
 However, I am keen on learning using other techniques, such as brain imaging.

 This website is new, and I am still building it.
 The above is a gist of my current interests.
 You can also view my CV in the CV section above.